Aiken Regional Medical Center

 Aiken Regional Medical Centers is located in Aiken, South Carolina on University Parkway near the University of South Carolina Aiken.

 Aiken Regional Medical Centers opened its doors in 1917 as the Aiken Hospital and Relief Society.
-Except for several years in the early 1920s, the hospital has provided quality healthcare to the residents of Aiken and surrounding communities.
+Except for several years in the early 1920s, the hospital has provided healthcare to the residents of Aiken and surrounding communities.
 Today, it is a 273-bed acute care facility.

 Services

 Acute care and surgical hospital providing healthcare to the residents of Aiken and surrounding South Carolina communities.
 Specialized Cancer Care Institute of Carolina is located at Aiken Regional as well as a Women's LifeCare Center and the Aurora Pavilion for Behavioral Health Services.

 Emergency medicine

 The nurses, staff and board-certified emergency physicians treat approximately 48,000 patients a year.
 Aiken is part of the Door-to-Balloon Alliance (D2B), a national network of hospitals focused on reducing the "door-to-balloon" time between when a heart attack patient enters the hospital door to when the patient receives artery-clearing treatment.